 - Website owners – a blogger owns a website, one might say, but here I refer to a website owner as someone who owns a site and does not have a strategy specifically aimed at building continual content on the site.
 A website owner can, for example, be someone who owns a shop and just needs a presence online so people can view the opening times and other basic information for a locally owned establishment.

 The difference is important in that, for a blogger, there is less need to worry about a memorable domain name – because people will almost always be clicking through to your site anyway and not typing your domain name!
 For a website owner, the domain name might be best off to more closely match your business.

 8. Avoid the Copyright Route!

 Going down the path of trying to be too clever and copying a well-known brand name and thinking you will get away with it, is a bad idea.
 Why take the chance of having trouble and stress further down the road.
-I hope you’ll excuse me from again using the phrase – “keep it simple”!
-Do not try and make a website about healthy fruits and call it a domain ‘Apple’ (although with that example you’ll struggle to get any suffix with that word) but I am sure you understand the point.
+I hope you’ll excuse me for again using the phrase – “keep it simple”!
+Do not try and make a website about healthy fruits and call its domain ‘Apple’ (although, with that example, you’ll struggle to get any suffix with that word) but I am sure you understand the point.
 Make your own unique domain name.

 9. Easy to Pronounce

-If you possibly can, why not make the name something easier to pronounce so that when you are down the pub or are stuck on a plane explaining to a stranger about your business, that you can easily explain it.
+If you possibly can, why not make the name something easier to pronounce so that, when you are down the pub or are stuck on a plane explaining to a stranger about your business, you can easily explain it.